Central Tunisia Tunisia Travel Guide

 No compulsory shots exist for entry into Tunisia.
 Routine vaccinations should be up-to-date (Measles, Mumps, Rubella; Diphtheria, Tetanus, Pertussis; Varicella; Polio; Influenza).
 Hepatitis A, Hepatitis B, and Typhoid vaccinations are generally recommended for most travelers.

 Rabies vaccination might be advised for travelers spending significant time outdoors, working with animals, or visiting remote regions where animal contact is possible.
-Always ask a healthcare professional well in advance of your travel date for individualized recommendations.
+Always ask a healthcare professional well in advance of your travel date for personalized recommendations.

 Ambulance/Medical Emergency: Dial 190